jerome-orio/nextjs-basic-auth-starter/README.md

 - Protected dashboard showing a list of all registered users
 - User deletion from the dashboard
 - Password hashing using CryptoJS SHA256
+- Secure session management with JWT tokens and JOSE
 - Secure storage of user data in local storage

 ## Setup